bcbailey/resume/README.md

 npm run clean
 ```

-This will remove any extra build artifacts.
+This removes any extra build artifacts.